Day Camp for Children

 Fantastic Children’s Day Camp

-Sign up for our fun-filled Day Camp!
+Sign up for our fun-filled Day Camp for Children!

 Since 1984, Children’s Day Camp at West Park Baptist Church has provided local families with a learning and activity solution to the School Break Problem for children ages 5 to 15.
 Your children will enjoy crafts, sports, games, and an awards ceremony in a safe, caring environment.